-Rhubarb and ginger crumble is a classic dessert that combines the tangy sweetness of rhubarb with the warm, spicy kick of ginger.
+Rhubarb and stem ginger crumble is a classic dessert that combines the tangy sweetness of rhubarb with the warm, spicy kick of ginger.

 No matter how you choose to indulge in your crumble—whether piping hot, pleasantly warm, or even chilled, accompanied by custard, cream, ice cream (or yes, yogurt too!)—this delightful rhubarb crumble with stem ginger is an absolute must-try, especially during rhubarb season.